 A few weeks into the most active part of hurricane season, homeowner attitudes have yet to reflect the real risk of storm damage.
 In a survey of 1,050 U.S. homeowners, ValuePenguin found that while 77% of those in hurricane-prone states said that they felt prepared for hurricane season, nearly half of that group also said that they hadn't actually started making preparations.
-At minimum, these numbers imply that 1 in 4 respondents from these high-risk states felt sufficiently prepared while having taken no protective measures.
+At a minimum, these numbers imply that 1 in 4 respondents from these high-risk states felt sufficiently prepared while having taken no protective measures.

 The results also revealed that many homeowners underestimated the potential cost of hurricane and flood damage.
 When asked, more than half of all participants nationwide guessed that the average home would require less than $10,000 in damage repairs after a hurricane or flood.
 Those estimates undershot the average claim amounts in 2017 for wind and hail damage ($10,200) as well as for flooding ($92,000).